An entropy-driven cosmic expansion: Distinguishing inflation from late-time expansion

 We notice that the energy density is positive whereas the pressure comes out negative in the range $32\nu/53\leq\mu <2\nu/3$.
 Hence, for the solution $H=B/(t_{0}-t)$ the pressure pulls inwards even if the energy density is positive and the Universe expands.
 Before drawing the corresponding picture for the two accelerated phases of the cosmic expansion that emerges from this analysis, we also compute the total elastic energy $E=\int \mathcal{E} \mathrm{d}V=a^{3}\mathcal{V}_{r}\mathcal{E}$ from the above energy densities corresponding to each solution.
 Omitting the constant factors, we write only the time-dependence of these and display beside each one of them the corresponding time-dependence of the energy-density and the field $\phi\sim a^{-3/2}H^{-1/2}$.
 For $H=A/t\approx -2\lambda /(\eta t)$, we get

 While for $H=B/(t_{0}-t)\approx 1/[6\lambda (t_{0}-t)]$, we find

 During both accelerated expansions $H=A/t$ and $H=B/(t_{0}-t)$ energy increases whereas the field $\phi $ decreases even though the Universe expands.
 However, during the phase $H=A/t$ energy density decreases while during the phase $H=B/(t_{0}-t)$ energy density increases.
 It is this crucial difference between the behavior of the elastic energy density during the two types of expansion that induces us to assign the former to the early-times while reserving the latter to late-times.
-Indeed, the possible interpretation of this fact is the following.
+We shall first give an argument to justify this choice and then describe a possible alternative in which the phantom behavior is viewed as a phantom-like inflation.
+First, here is the argument for the first choice.
 When elastic energy increases at the same time that energy density decreases induces the subsequent formation of radiation and matter in the form of defects and dislocations in the continuum of space-time, i.e., the excess of elastic energy is transformed into radiation and matter whose formation is favored both by the energy density decrease and the decrease of $\phi $.
 This would be the analogue in this model of the reheating process.
 The radiation and matter are thus nothing but an elastic energy stored in the form of dislocations and defects.
-When the density of these becomes non-negligible, the subsequent evolution of the Universe is more properly described as we saw above by the 'metric' gravity through the Friedman-Lema\^{\i}tre equations.
+When the density of these becomes non-negligible, the subsequent evolution of the Universe is more properly described as we saw above by the 'metric' gravity through the Friedmann-Lema\^{\i}tre equations.
 When the density of matter then falls off considerably due to cosmic expansion, the 'elastic' gravity turns on again, but this time starts out with the value of $\phi $ acquired just before entering the phase $H=B/(t_{0}-t)$.
 Since the subsequent decrease of $\phi $ is of the form $ (t_{0}-t)^{(1+2\lambda )/4\lambda }$, putting $t=0$ and equating that with the value of $\phi $ acquired at the end of the matter-dominated era -- that would be given by a model including dislocations properly -- would yield the value of $t_{0}$.